 The assistant, having hold of the thigh, as described above, is now to draw the integuments forcibly upwards, so that the edge of the skin AB, is considerably separated from the skin below.
 In doing this, portions of the cellular membrane, as at D, will require to be touched again with the edge of the knife to admit the free retraction.
 And at the point B, that is at the lower part, the cellular membrane will require a freer division, being firmer and more compact.
-By this manner of operating, the edge of the integuments from A, to B, will be slightly semicircular, and the fascia C, will be largely exposed. \uparrow
+By this manner of operating, the edge of the integuments from A, to B, will be slightly semicircular, and the fascia C, will be largely exposed.

 Fig. 2.
 The second figure represents the second incision completed, and the retracting cloth applied.
-To bring it to this, the assistant has drawn the skin as far up as he can, leaving an interstice of something more than two inches.
-The Surgeon has put his knife in the same position as at first, and close to the edge of the retracted skin, A, fig. 1. and, with one forcible circular sweep, carrying the edge of the knife to the bone, he has divided the muscles.
+To bring it to this, the assistant has drawn the skin as far up as he can, leaving an interstice of something buried in the muscular substance.
+But when the limb is separated, and the stump is raised, which immediately takes place by an effort of the limb scarcely to be controuled, then the bone projects!\

-^{} This mode of operating does not prolong the operation or increase the pain, for the edge of the knife is never raised, nor the sweep interrupted.
+\ This mode of operating does not prolong the operation or increase the pain, for the edge of the knife is never raised, nor the sweep interrupted.
 The advantages are visible when, after the amputation, the edges of the skin are brought together.

-[†] If inflammation has produced condensation of the cellular membrane under the skin, it may be necessary to carry the scalpel under the skin close upon the fascia, and to turn the edge of the skin back; but, if possible, avoid this practice.
+If inflammation has produced condensation of the cellular membrane under the skin, it may be necessary to carry the scalpel under the skin close upon the fascia, and to turn the edge of the skin back; but, if possible, avoid this practice.